Learn About the Experiences of Asian/Pacific American Students at WGU

 We work to recognize, promote, and amplify the voices of students around the country while also expanding opportunities for them.
 This mission motivates us to provide high-quality, equitable higher education to people from all walks of life.
 We work to achieve equity for all students by making college degrees more accessible.

-Join us as we celebrate Asian/Pacific American Heritage Month, and recognize how students and employees are making a difference in their communities around the country.
+Join us as we celebrate Asian/Pacific American (AAPI) Heritage Month, and recognize how students and employees are making a difference in their communities around the country.

 "The Pan-Asian Owls are here to support our Pan-Asian community.
 From Russia to Indonesia and Turkey to Japan, Asia represents over 40 groups.
 We all have different stories and culture to share.
 Our ERG is open to anyone who wants to learn and be part of the Pan-Asian Community at WGU. "